Between AD 30 and AD 175, many Christian and non-Christian sources/writers testify to Jesus's existence.

 Consider one example (among many):

-This is relevant because if we know things about a historical Jesus, then there must be a historical Jesus.
+This helps establish Jesus's historicity because if we know things about a historical Jesus, then there must be a historical Jesus.

-Miracles-workers are not going to be real historical figures.
-After all, miracles do not happen in the real world (e.g. because we know there is no God or because God obviously does not do that kind of thign).
-This fact comes in to play because, if Jesus existed, he was unquestionably a miracle worker.
-That is unacceptable, so it is better to say he did not exist at all.
+The fact that miracle-workers can't be historical figures comes in to play because, if Jesus existed, he was unquestionably a miracle worker.
+Insoar as this is an unacceptable idea, it is better to say he did not exist at all.

 But, by way of response